 Why should you build trust in your environment?
 Building trust in the workplace has a domino effect.
 Building one aspect of the work culture leads to another.
-Honesty, open communication, positive attitude, strong leadership and accountability are important aspects in the foundation of trust.
+Honesty, open communication, positive attitude, strong leadership, and accountability are important aspects of the foundation of trust.
 There are some simple ways to build trust in your workplace.

 One of the key ideas surrounding trust between employees is feeling connected.
-Employees have to feel as though they belong and are an accepted individual of the team.
-Accordingly, this will result in a positive impact for the team.
+Employees have to feel as though they belong and are an accepted member of the team.
+Accordingly, this will result in a positive impact on the team.

 Recognize an increase in productivity and performance by employees.
 Let them know you see it and appreciate it.
 This can increase their feeling of significance and importance.
 Encourage employee opinions and ideas.
 They should feel comfortable voicing their suggestions for improvement.
 Not all ideas need to be put into play, but all ideas should be considered and appreciated.
 Implementing suggestions offered by employees shows them their opinions matter.
 Allowing them to have a say in the organization gives employees the feeling of purpose and in turn creates a more positive, engaged and productive working environment.

 All of these factors lead to employees building trust within the workplace.
 Employees who feel appreciated, accepted, and valued will trust their employer and will build trusting relationships within their departments in the process.
 This will naturally lead to an increase in productivity and bottom-line-results.